mromrell/ro-seed-backend/README.md

 ```
 createdb MyDatabaseName
 ```
-Go back to PyCharm > open dev.py and set the database name to 'MyDatabaseName' (or whatever you called it in the step above) and set the database user (on a Mac this is usually the user of the computer you are logged in with)
+- Go back to PyCharm > open dev.py and set the database name to 'MyDatabaseName' (or whatever you called it in the step above) and set the database user (on a Mac this is usually the user of the computer you are logged in with)
-Got back to the CLI run the following commands:
+- Go back to the CLI run the following commands:
 ```
 python manage.py schemamigration public --init
 python manage.py syncdb